Unified Origin - DAI¶

 As long as a cue-event has not finished, the signaling of the start of the event will remain part of the playlist, even if the start of the event is outside of the specified DVR window.

-Early Announcement of Opportunities in HLS¶
+Early Announcement of Opportunities in HLS

 Since version 1.11.5 Unified Origin is capable of signalling opportunities ahead of the desired presentation time.
 Previously Unified Origin would only signal these opportunities at the presentation even if they had been received earlier from the upstream encoder.

-Now it's possible for a downstream platform to extract information
+Now it's possible for a downstream platform to extract information from the

-tag signalled at the foot of the HLS client manifest
+tag signalled at the foot of the HLS client manifest to

-to prepare supplementary content for the opportunity ahead of time.
+prepare supplementary content for the opportunity ahead of time.

 The following example manifest describes how a future opportunity due to occur